Landscape Plans for Planning Permission

 In order for us to prepare a landscape plan for planning permission we would ask you to send us some information via email as follows;

-- A scale drawing of your site (from your architect) showing the proposed house position/outline along with the site boundaries and all proposed site services and infrastructure.
+- A digital drawing of your site (from your architect) showing the existing and proposed site layout, proposed building position/outline along with the site boundaries and all proposed and existing site services and infrastructure